sajjadkarimian/ontology/README.md

-This is the ontologies created by Sajjad Karimian SEIPS and Atlas
+These are the ontology created by Sajjad Karimian SEIPS[sjka.site/ontology/seips] and Atlas[sjka.site/ontology/atlas]